+The mice were anesthetized and the cortical region of the brain was removed.
 The generation of reactive oxygen species (ROS) was determined by fluorescence-labeled dihydroethidium (DHE).
 Frozen cross-sections (15 µm) were incubated in DHE for 30 min at 37 °C in a dark humidified chamber.
 The sections were rinsed three times in PBS and observed using an inverted fluorescence microscope (Olympus, Japan).
+The number of DHE–DAPI-positive cells was counted, with the counting area being located in the same position for all the groups.
+For each group, sections from three different mice were used for quantification.
 Malondialdehyde (MDA) levels were measured using the thiobarbituric acid reactive substances (TBARS) assay.
 The activities of superoxide dismutase (SOD), catalase (CAT), and glutathione (GSH) were determined using SOD, CAT, and GSH assay kits, respectively (Nanjing Jiancheng Bioengineering Institute, China).

 Primary cortical neuron culture

 The skull, blood and meninges were carefully removed from fetal mouse brains.
 After the cortical tissue was digested in 0.25% trypsin (BI, Israel) for 5 min at 37 °C, the suspensions, containing fetal bovine serum (BI, Israel), were passed through filters with a 0.22-μm pore size (Millipore, USA) and then centrifuged at 1,500 rpm for 5 min.
+The supernatants were discarded, and the pellets resuspended in Dulbecco’s modified Eagle’s medium (BI, Israel).
 The cells were distributed in poly-D-lysine-coated plates.
-The medium was replaced with neurobasal medium supplemented with streptomycin, penicillin, HEPES, glutamate, and B27 (BI, Israel).
-The cells were exposed to different doses of calcitriol (1nM, 10nM, 100nM, 500nM) for 24 h.
+Four hours later, the medium was replaced with neurobasal medium supplemented with streptomycin, penicillin, HEPES, glutamate, and B27 (BI, Israel).
+Half of the neurobasal medium was refreshed every 2 days.
+The cells were exposed to different doses of calcitriol (1nM, 10nM, 100nM, 500nM) for 24 h after the cell density had reached approximately 70–80%.
 The cells were pre-treated for 6h with 25 μM CQ and then treated with the indicated doses of calcitriol.

 Cell viability analysis

-MTT was added to each well of a 24-well plate followed by incubation at 37 °C for 1 h.
-The purple formazan crystals formed through the reduction of MTT were then dissolved in 500 µL DMSO, and the absorbance of the wells was recorded at 590 nm.
+A 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) assay was performed to determine the viability of cells that had been treated with different concentrations of calcitriol for 24 h.
+Briefly, MTT was added to each well of a 24-well plate followed by incubation at 37 °C for 1 h.
+The purple formazan crystals formed through the reduction of MTT were then dissolved in 500 µL of dimethyl sulfoxide (DMSO), and the absorbance of the wells was recorded at 590 nm.
 Cell viability was calculated by the absorbance ratio of the treated group to that of the control.

 Autophagic flux analysis